Matchups for the NFC championship game | FOX Sports

 Matt Bryant (3) is in his 15th pro season, but has never been to a Super Bowl.
 His leg remains powerful at age 41, and he doesn’t get nervous.

-That couldn’t have been said about Green Bay K Mason Crosby (2), who has had an up-and-down career since 2007.
+That can’t be said about Green Bay K Mason Crosby (2), who has had an up-and-down career since 2007.
 But he does own a championship ring and he hit a pair of pressure-packed kicks from 50-plus yards to beat Dallas last week.

 Second-year P Jacob Schum (10) was near the bottom of league stats, but he does have to kick in difficult weather for a portion of the schedule.